parshap/node-ffmetadata/README.md

 used to invoke ffmpeg is returned synchronously.
 The `callback` argument is not used in this case.

+`options.coverPath`: Option to provide a path, where `ffmpeg` will save cover image.
+Unfortunately, `ffmpeg` will always convert resulted image, based on extension in provided `coverPath`.

 ### `ffmetadata.write(file, data, [options], callback)`

 Write metadata to `file` and optionally append additional attachments